-As of Monday, November 23, Toronto is in lockdown status, which means that the Craft Ontario Shop and Gallery are closed to onsite visitors for the following 28 days.
+As of Monday, November 23, Toronto is in lockdown status, which means that the Craft Ontario Shop and Gallery are closed to onsite visitors.

 You can still shop local with us online, and we offer shipping and curbside pickup - please visit us at www.craftontarioshop.com!

 Staff will continue to work and be available to assist with any questions or concerns.
 Please use email as the fastest way to get in touch, and visit the Staff Directory to find contact details: www.craftontario.com/about/staff-directory

 Take care everyone, and be safe - we look forward to seeing you again on the other side!

 As of Tuesday, July 7, 2020, we are excited to announce that we’re gradually opening up the Craft Ontario Shop and Gallery.
 Our new public hours are 2:00 – 6:00 pm, Tuesday – Saturday.

 The health and safety of our staff and visitors remains top priority, and we are continuing to monitor government announcements and information to ensure that our safety plan is up to date.